Interrupting your studies (taking time out)

 What do I do with the form?

 You need to submit the interruption of study form to your academic school by the deadline (see above).
 Your school will then need to sign the form to say that your interruption of study and proposed return date have been approved.
 Ask your school for a copy of the completed form.
-Your school will then scan the form and send it electronically to Queen Mary University of London Registry.
+Your school will then scan the form and send it electronically to Queen Mary Registry.
 Once the Registry have processed your interruption, they will either send you a letter or an email confirmation.
 You can also check on Mysis that the interruption has been processed.

 What if I miss the deadline for interrupting?